LedioDylgjeri/Connect-4/README.md

 # Connect-4

+This was a chance to create a childhood game I couldn't get enough of.

 ## Game descrtiption:
 This game consists of 6 rows and 7 columns.
 Players alternately fill the white circles with their chosen color until there is a winner or a tie.